Homeservenow/.github/.github/pull_request_template.md

 _(Don't forget to put the JIRA # e.g. HSND-123 in the PR title and branch name)_

-## Brief description of what's changed
+## Brief description of what's changing
 - [ ] Added thing 1
 - [ ] Fixed thing 2